 Security teams need to recognize that potentially risky aspects of the cloud, such as the rapid rate of change and the ease of deployment, are also some of the biggest benefits to using cloud infrastructure.
 To be successful, security teams must endeavor to be seen as enablers of the cloud.
 They must find ways to keep cloud infrastructure secure without overly stifling those aspects that make the cloud beneficial to the organization.
 This starts by adopting an open mind and recognizing that successfully managing risk in a cloud environment will require new tactics and processes.

 Your security and DevOps teams should work together to define what your AWS environment should look like from a security perspective.
 The baseline should clearly describe everything from how assets must be configured to an incident response plan.
-The teams should consider using resources like the AWS Well-Architected Framework and the CIS Benchmarks for AWS as starting points.
+The teams should consider using resources like the AWS Well-Architected Framework and the CIS Benchmarks for security on AWS as starting points.
 They might also want to ask for assistance from an AWS Solutions Architect, who is a technical expert skilled in helping customers construct their AWS environment.

 Make sure your baseline is applied to your production environment as well as any test and pre-production environments.
 Reevaluate your baseline at least every six months to incorporate things like new threats and changes in your environment.